• Skip to primary navigation

 • 2 ounces gin

-• ½ ounce rosemary syrup see notes
+• ½ ounce rosemary syrup (store bought or homemade rosemary syrup)

 • 3-4 ounces tonic water